Are you sure you want to log out?

 In order to find out if you have GERD or not, as well as how severe the condition is, getting diagnosed is important.

-Here are some ways that doctors can diagnose your condition:
+Together with studying a patient’s medical history, here are some ways that doctors can diagnose your condition:

 An endoscopy is a procedure that uses an endoscope, or a camera attached to a long, thing tube, which is then put inside your mouth and down your throat.
+It is employed when there are signs of obstruction( dysphagia or odynophagia), weight loss, anemia , heme-positive stool and more than 5-10 years of symptoms.

 This procedure is done under anesthesia, and allows doctors to see your esophagus, stomach, and duodenum.
 If necessary, doctors can also take a biopsy or tissue sample.